Duet3D/RepRapFirmware/BuildInstructions.md

 - RRFLibraries: dev
 - DuetWiFiSocketServer: dev

+**Additional Tools**
+Building RepRapFirmware lately requires a tool called `crc32appender` to be in the user's PATH as it will be called at the end of the compilating process.
+It can be found as Golang source code in Tools/crc32appender together with pre-compiled binaries for Windows, Linux and MacOS x86-64.

 **Instructions for building under Windows**

 1. Download and install the gcc cross-compiler from https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads: